-X. HYDROLOGY AND WATER QUALITY Potentially Significant Less Than Significant With Less Than Significant No Impact Wo ould the project: Impact Mitigation Incorporated Impact Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? \boxtimes c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) Result in a substantial erosion or siltation on- or off- site; \boxtimes ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; \boxtimes iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv) Impede or redirect flood flows? d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?

-a) The project may result in ground disturbance equal to or greater than one acre in size and would then be within the jurisdiction of the Central Valley Regional Water Quality Control Board (RWQCB), which develops and enforces water quality objectives and implementation plans that safeguard the quality of water resources in its region.
+X. HYDROLOGY AND WATER QUALITY Less Than Would the project: Potentially Significant Impact Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? $\boxtimes$ b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: $\boxtimes$ Result in a substantial erosion or siltation on- or off- site; $\boxtimes$ Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; $\boxtimes$ iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv) Impede or redirect flood flows? $\boxtimes$ d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? $\boxtimes$ e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? $\boxtimes$ a) The project may result in ground disturbance equal to or greater than one acre in size and would then be within the jurisdiction of the Central Valley Regional Water Quality Control Board (RWQCB), which develops and enforces water quality objectives and implementation plans that safeguard the quality of water resources in its region.
 Prior to construction of a project greater than one acre, the RWQCB requires a project applicant to file for a National Pollution Discharge Elimination System (NPDES) General Permit.
 The General Permit process requires the project applicant to 1) notify the State, 2) prepare and implement a Storm Water Pollution Prevention Plan (SWPPP), and 3) to monitor the effectiveness of the plan.